From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Preliminaries

 Photon mapping~\cite{jensen1996photon} and its progressive variants~\cite{hachisuka2008progressive,hachisuka2009sppm} were introduced specifically to solve these difficult light paths.
 SPPM reformulates the problem by decoupling light transport into two passes.

-\textbf{Pass 1: Photon Tracing.} In a view-independent pass, photons are traced from light sources and stored upon interacting with non-specular surfaces.
-Each photon $p$ records its position $\mathbf{x}_p$ and flux $\Delta\Phi_p$.
-These photons are organized in a global spatial structure, such as a k-d tree or hash grid, forming the photon map for subsequent density estimation.
+\textbf{Pass 1: Photon Tracing.} In a view-independent pass, photons are traced from light sources till their interaction with non-specular surfaces.
+Each photon $p$ records its position $\mathbf{x}_p$ and flux $\Delta\Phi_p$, stored in a global spatial structure, \eg, a k-d tree or hash grid, forming the photon map for subsequent density estimation.

 \textbf{Pass 2: Radiance Estimation.} In a view-dependent pass, radiance is computed at all visible surface points $\{\mathbf{x}\}$ for the current camera.
-SPPM performs this estimation using iterative kernel density estimation.
+SPPM performs this using iterative kernel density estimation.
 In each iteration $k$, a search radius $r_k$ is used to find nearby photons.
-The radiance is estimated by summing the flux of all $N_p$ photons within the radius and normalizing by the kernel area:
+Radiance is estimated by summing the flux of all $N_p$ photons within the radius and normalizing by the kernel area:

-This radiance estimate is progressively refined by simultaneously tracing more photons (increasing $N_p$) and shrinking the radius $r_k$, which allows the estimate to converge to a physically accurate result.

-Crucially, this estimation process of gathering photons at a visible point and managing its local radius, is fundamentally coupled to the camera view.
-It underpins the \textbf{per-view estimation paradigm} that limits photon mapping, whereas our method replaces with a continuous, reusable function.
+This radiance estimate is progressively refined by tracing more photons (increasing $N_p$) and shrinking the radius $r_k$, which allows the estimate to converge to a physically accurate result.
+Crucially, this process of gathering photons at a visible point and managing its local radius is fundamentally coupled to the camera view.
+It underpins the \textbf{per-view estimation paradigm} that limits photon mapping, whereas our method replaces it with a continuous, reusable function.